-Hydrological conditions: wet/damp microhabitats Occurrence Maintain hydrological conditions at the locations of the known populations-visible water source, with dripping or seeping water present and/or substrate wet/damp to touch, subject to natural processes Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Hydrological conditions: relative humidity Percentage Maintain relative humidity levels at known colonies at not less than 80%, subject to natural processes Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Hydrological conditions: desiccated fronds Number No increase, subject to natural processes Presence of desiccated sporophyte fronds and gametophyte mats is indicative of unsuitable conditions.
-Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Light levels: shading Shade index score At least 4 for woodland sporophyte-only and mixed colonies; at least 5 for open upland sporophyte-only and mixed colonies; at least 6 for gametophyte-only colonies, subject to natural processes Shade Index: 3.
-Significant sunlight, but for < half the day.
-4. Moderate shade, e.g. light-medium deciduous canopy with sun flecks.
+Hydrological conditions: wet/damp microhabitats Occurrence Maintain hydrological conditions at the locations of the known populations- visible water source, with dripping or seeping water present and/or substrate wet/damp to touch, subject to natural processes Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Hydrological conditions: relative humidity Percentage Maintain relative humidity levels at known colonies at not less than 80%, subject to natural processes Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Hydrological conditions: desiccated fronds Number No increase, subject to natural processes Presence of desiccated sporophyte fronds and gametophyte mats is indicative of unsuitable conditions.
+Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Light levels: shading Shade index score colonies; at least 5 for open upland sporophyte- Shade Index: 4.
+Moderate shade, e.g. light-medium deciduous canopy with sun flecks.
 5. Permanently shaded from direct sunlight but otherwise open to sky.
 6. Deep woodland (e.g. coniferous or in ravine) shade, no sun flecks.
 7. Perpetual deep shade, e.g. cave entrance, beneath boulder.
-One colony of the species (sporophyte-only) occurs in a relatively open setting (Shade Index 3), one mixed colony in moderate shade and two gametophyte-only colonies in perpetual deep shade in woodland in Castletownshend SAC.
+Woodland colonies have not been recorded from the SAC to date.
+The species occurs in permanent shade in Knockalongy and Knockachree Cliffs SAC.
 Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files Woodland canopy cover Percentage No loss of woodland canopy at, or in the vicinity of, the locations of known populations and canopy cover here maintained at more than 33%, subject to natural processes of its habitat requirements, particularly with regard to maintenance of sufficient canopy cover.
-The species occurs in woodland in Castletownshend SAC.
-Invasive species Occurrence Maintain absence of invasive non-native and vigorous native plant species at the locations of the known population or, if present, maintain vegetation cover of these at less than 10%, taking into account the habitat requirements of V. speciosa In order to avoid negative impacts on the Killarney fern (Vandenboschia speciosa), its habitat requirements (site hydrology, relative humidity, canopy cover, shading levels, etc.) must be taken into account in locations that are subject to or proposed for management actions to control invasive non-native and/or vigorous native plant species.
+Woodland colonies have not been recorded from the Invasive species Occurrence Maintain absence of invasive non-native and vigorous native plant species at the locations of the known population or, if present, maintain vegetation cover of these at less than 10%, taking into account the habitat requirements of V. speciosa In order to avoid negative impacts on the Killarney fern (Vandenboschia speciosa), its habitat requirements (site hydrology, relative humidity, canopy cover, shading levels, etc.) must be taken into account in locations that are subject to or proposed for management actions to control invasive non-native and/or vigorous native plant species.
 Based on Ní Dhúill et al. (2015, in prep.), NPWS (2019) and NPWS internal files